Sales to IDGTs

 Can Be Both Powerful and Risky

-During this 90-minute program, Bob will cover the following issues:
+During this 95-minute program, Bob will address the following:

 - Balancing bet-to-live and bet-to-die strategies

 - Intentionally Defective Grantor Trust (IDGT) strategies including

 - Structuring IDGT sales to avoid Sections 2701, 2702 and 2036 (and the Woelbing case)

 - Sales to an IDGT with a SCIN hedge